liviaab/container_app/README.md

 # Container App

-This is a React application created with `create-react-app` and is an entrypoint to the rendering of other two microfronends:
+This is a React application created with `create-react-app` and is an entrypoint to the rendering of other two microfrontends:

 * [`List`](https://github.com/liviaab/list-component)
 * [`Detail`](https://github.com/liviaab/detail-component)